smit1678/transform-coords/README.md

-transform-coords
+Transform Coordinates in Python
 ================

-Transform coordinates in python
+Customize this script to transform coordinates in Python.